mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

     be restarted.
 *   Close the current LISH window.
 Upon refreshing your browser window, you may see that the VM is powered off.
 At this point, you can *Power On* your VM and launch a new LISH console winosw (glish).
-At this point, you should aee
+At this point, you should see
     the fully-functional rio window manger in a pseudotermimal.

     ![9front in a pseudo-tty](/assets/debian_28_12_2020_11_04_47.png)